 Downloads

-The PHOA Gateway POSTs readings to a small Windows ingest service that writes them into a local MySQL database.
+The PhloMetric Gateway POSTs readings to a small Windows ingest service that writes them into a local MySQL database.
 You need three things on the PC that will host the database: the ingest service installer, the MySQL schema script that sets up its database and login, and the 32-bit MySQL Unicode ODBC driver it talks to MySQL through.

 Follow the setup checklist below in order: install MySQL, run the schema script, install the 32-bit ODBC driver, then the ingest service.
 Windows is the only supported host for the ingest service today.

-PHOA Water Ingest Service
+PhloMetric Water Ingest Service

 Windows service that listens on TCP 41290 for batched JSON from the Gateway and writes clients, readings, and events into your phoa_water MySQL database.
 Installs as an auto-start service, adds its own firewall rule, and prompts once for your MySQL connection details.